msmykx-intel/openvino/docs/dev/build_linux.md

    ```sh
    sudo ./install_build_dependencies.sh
    ```
    > **NOTE**: By default, the build enables the OpenVINO Runtime GPU plugin to infer models on your Intel® Processor Graphics.
-This requires you to Install Intel® Graphics Compute Runtime for OpenCL™ Driver package before running the build.
+This requires you to install Intel® Graphics Compute Runtime for OpenCL™ Driver package before running the build.
 Select a driver package from the table below depending on what version of Ubuntu you are installing on.
    >
    > | Ubuntu | Driver package |
    > | --- | ----------- |